coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 Continuous integration (CI) is the act of automatically compiling code and running its tests every time a change is made.
 It is an important step in a project to ensure quality and save time.
 It needs to be implemented before continuously deploying an application.

+In this post, I will explore how to configure CI with [AppVeyor](https://www.appveyor.com/) using the Sitecore Habitat demo project.

+<!-- more -->

+## AppVeyor overview

-[AppVeyor](https://www.appveyor.com/) is a continuous integration cloud service.
+AppVeyor is a CI cloud service.
 It is free for public repositories.
-One of its key feature is the support of Windows, .net, Visual Studio, and MSBuild.
+One of its key feature is the support of Windows, .NET, Visual Studio, and MSBuild.
 It is a perfect tool for a Sitecore project.

-Let's explore how to use it with the Sitecore Habitat demo project.

-<!-- more -->

 ## Creating a project

-AppVeyor supports sign in with your VSTS, Bitbucket, or GitHub account.
-Once logged in, you can create a continuous integration project for any of your repositories.
-It supports a wide range of repositories sources.
-Here, I choose my GitHub Habitat fork.
+AppVeyor supports signing in with your VSTS, Bitbucket, or GitHub account.
+Once logged in, you can create a project for any of your repositories.
+It supports a wide range of repository sources.
+Here, I chose my GitHub Habitat fork.

 ![Add an AppVeyor project from GitHub](/images/20170922-appveyor/AppVeyor-CreateProject.png)

 ## Configuring the project

-AppVeyor has a complete settings user interface.
-It also supports storing the project configuration in an `appveyor.yml` file at the root of your repository.
+AppVeyor has a complete settings user interface, but it alternatively supports storing the project configuration in an `appveyor.yml` file at the root of your repository.
 I recommend the configuration file for many reasons:

-* You have a complete view of all the configuration instead of having to navigate the various UI sections.
+* It provides a complete view of all the configuration, so you do not have to navigate the various UI sections.
-* You can always view and modify your configuration, even when you work offline.
+* It is always accessible, even when you work offline.
-* Every time you push a modification to the file, it automatically builds your project.
+* Every time a modification to the file is pushed, your project is automatically built.
-* A contributor forking your project can also easily use AppVeyor to continuously integrate his work.
+* It allows contributors forking your project to easily use AppVeyor to continuously integrate their work.

 You should note that the file is not merged with the UI settings except for the environment variables and notification settings.
-Build version format is taken from UI if it is not set in the file.
+The build version format is taken from the UI if it is not set in the file.

-The configuration file requires only a few settings to get started.
+The configuration file requires only a few settings to get started:

 ```yml
 branches: